 The Schoodic Peninsula is the only part of Acadia National Park found on the mainland.
 Located five miles east of Mount Desert Island, the Peninsula offers stunning ocean views in Acadia National Park with a bit of wilderness to explore and an idyllic coastal vibe.

-This hike is a moderate, but the breathtaking views of the ocean, the rocky cliffs, and the forests make it worth the effort.
+This hike is a moderate, but the views of the ocean, the rocky cliffs, and the forests make it worth the effort.
 You can also take a break and picnic on the rocks while watching the waves crash against the shore.
-The sound of the waves hitting the rocks makes for an unforgettable afternoon.
+The sound of the waves hitting the rocks makes for a memorable afternoon.

 Since Schoodic Peninsula is one of the lesser-known hikes in Acadia national park, it offers a peaceful and serene experience away from the crowds.